Be A Conscious Student Traveler | 9 Responsible Travel Tips

 9. Think before you help

-As a tourist, you might be seen as an easy target and might be approached by economically disadvantaged people asking for help and contributions.
-Our first response is normally to give, but remember, that is not a sustainable way to help.
+As a tourist, you might be approached by economically disadvantaged people asking for help and contributions.
+One’s first response is normally to give, but remember, that is not always a sustainable way to help.
 When taking part in a service-learning project or contributing towards an organization, ensure that the communities involved are self-driving change and are being supported in order to support themselves.

 Did you know: You can get involved in various sustainable service-learning projects in Southern and East Africa.